powermad80/portfolio/content/pages/projects/project-one.md

 colors: colors-a
 date: '2021-10-15'
 client: Awesome client
+description: >-
-description: I take care of this sweet little noodle.
-Her name is Raven.
+  I take care of this sweet little noodle.
+Her name is Raven and she's a ball python.
+She's still a small baby snake but someday she'll grow up into large and long lady and take up quite a lot of space, even though I still won't be able to charge her for rent
 featuredImage:
   type: ImageBlock
   url: /images/raven.webp